Terms that a Buyer of Business Telephone Systems Should

 A

-for repair and return.
-The user or on-site maintenance personnel may perform
+and return.
+The user or on-site maintenance personnel may perform the shipping

 Designation (Desi) Cards and/or Strips